monamad/mybenhariders/README.md

   - Option to pick locations directly from the map.
 - **Map Integration** – displaying the map and routes using Google Maps SDK.

 ---
+## 🔗 Backend Integration

+Although the backend part of the project was developed by my teammate,
+I implemented a **large portion of the connection between the app and the backend**, including:

+- **Models** – created Dart models to represent the data returned from the backend APIs.
+- **Repositories** – handled data fetching and communication with the services layer.
+- **Services** – wrote the logic to call the APIs (using HTTP requests) and process responses.
+- **Integration** – connected the repositories and services with the UI (Cubit/Provider) so that the app displays real backend data.

+This allowed me to practice **clean architecture** and separation of concerns, while making the app flexible and easier to maintain.
+---

 ## 🌍 APIs Usedand